 Advanced Parking Guidance System

-Your virtual co-pilot.
-It’s a clever system that can help you maneuver the vehicle when parallel parking or when backing into a parking space.
+A technology developed to aid drivers to maneuver their vehicles when parallel parking or when backing into a parking space.

 Advanced Technology Partial Zero Emission Vehicle (AT-PZEV)